Skip to content

 Introduction

-A time-domain magnetic general material is defined by its magnetic permeability \(\mu\), electric conductivity \(\sigma\), and remanent magnetc flux density \(\mathbf{B}_r\) material properties - with an additional flag to indicate if eddy currents are present.
+A time-domain magnetic general material is defined by its magnetic permeability \(\mu\), electric conductivity \(\sigma\), and remanent magnetic flux density \(\mathbf{B}_r\) material properties — with an additional flag to indicate if eddy currents are present.

 my_material = TimeDomainMagneticGeneralMaterial(